STAIRlab/opensees-gallery/content/en/examples/FrameBuckling/index.md

 ### Buckling Analysis

 Loosely speaking, buckling happens when there are multiple shapes that a structure can deform into that will be in equilibrium with it's applied loads.
-This implies that at the point of buckling, there are multiple independent displacement increments $\bm{u}$ which will be mapped to the same resisting load by the tangent $\bm{K}$.
-In otherwords, The buckling load is the point at which $\bm{K}$ becomes singular.
+This implies that at the time of buckling, there are multiple independent displacement increments $\bm{u}$ which will be mapped to the same resisting load by the tangent $\bm{K}$.
+In other words, the buckling load is that at which $\bm{K}$ becomes singular.
 If we consider $\bm{K}$ as a function of the load factor $\bm{\lambda}$, this condition can be expressed as the nonlinear root-finding problem:

 $$
 \operatorname{det}\bm{K}(\lambda) = 0